NoelAraujo/CoupledDipoles.jl/docs/src/create_atoms/atoms.md

 If a user wants to create their own atomic configuration, there are two constraints to consider:

-1. The shape field can be handled easily by choosing one of the available options: Sphere, Cube, or Cylinder.
+1. The shape field can be handled easily by choosing one of the available options: `Sphere`, `Cube`, or `Cylinder`.
 2. The matrix containing the atom positions must have each Cartesian dimension represented by a row.

 Here's an example code snippet demonstrating the creation of a custom atomic configuration: